sid-thephysicskid/tool-vision/README.md

 # tool-vision
-With worldwide labor shortage in construction industry, there's a multi-billion dollar opportunity in US market alone to standardize and automate all the low level tasks with the help of robotics.
-Since most of robotics is only limited by software and ML, this app is a computer vision MVP to classify pictures of the 8 most commonly used handyman tools, namely : flashlight, hammer, handsaw, level, pliers, screwdriver, tape measure, toolbox
+With mmssive labor shortage in construction industry, there's a multi-billion dollar opportunity in US market alone to standardize and automate all the low level tasks with the help of robotics.
+This app is a computer vision MVP to classify pictures of the 8 most commonly used handyman tools, namely : flashlight, hammer, handsaw, level, pliers, screwdriver, tape measure, toolbox

 The first version (current) is image classification.
 The second iteration will be multiple object detection and localization.